WordPress/developer-plugins-handbook/wordpress-org/how-to-use-subversion/index.md

 /trunk/
 ```

-_The /branches/ directory is no longer created by default, as it was unused._

 - Use `assets` for [screenshots, plugin headers, and plugin icons](https://developer.wordpress.org/plugins/wordpress-org/plugin-assets/).
 - Development work belongs in `trunk`.
 - Releases go in `tags`.

-- Divergent branches of code go into `branches`.
+_A `/branches/` directory that was used for divergent code is no longer created by default, as it was unused._

 ### Trunk